jjjj473/ggggg/README.md

 - Custom error pages when URLs fail to load or are invalid
 - Shared CSS and JavaScript on internal pages provide a dark theme toggle
 - Uses GTK, WebKit2GTK, SQLite3, libsoup, libxml2, libarchive and OpenSSL
+- Pop-up windows from websites are opened in separate windows so they can easily be closed

 ## Building
 Ensure the required dependencies are installed on your Arch system: